-Graham Hannaford worked in the Australian Public Service prior to retirement.
-His employment included a period as Vice Consul in the Australian Embassy in Rome;in 1985 he served as the Defence Adviser to the Australian delegation to the Third Review Conference of the Nuclear Non-Proliferation Treaty in Geneva.
+Graham Hannaford lives in Canberra.
+He has worked in the Australian Public Service including a period as Vice Consul in the Australian Embassy in Rome; in 1985 he served as the Defence Adviser to the Australian delegation to the Third Review Conference of the Nuclear Non-Proliferation Treaty in Geneva.
 In 2015 he became the first Australian to graduate with a Master of Letters degree in history from the University of the Highlands and Islands.
-His dissertation The Making of the 1845 New Poor Law for Scotland and its Implementation in the Highlands was acknowledged as opening the field up for further research.
-He holds a BA from the University of New England, and studied Viking archaeology for one semester (on line) with the University of Gotland.
+He holds a BA from the University of New England and studied Viking archaeology for one semester (on line) with the University of Gotland.

 Each of the following items appeared in https://historylinksdornoch.wordpress.com/